dextercd/boned/README.md

 Bones files where the wands were renamed so that they contain the orginal name and the file name.

-For instance, `"Propane Tank?!"` is renamed to `"lasiace3: Propane Tank?!"`.
+For instance, `"Propane Tank?!"` is renamed to `"lasiace3: Propane Tank?!"` because it's inside `lasciace3.xml`.

 # Instructions